 Object-Oriented Programming (OOP)

 Object-oriented programming is the successor of procedural (structural) programming.
-Procedural programming describes programs as groups of reusable code units (procedures) which define input and output parameters.
-Procedural programs consist of procedures, which invoke each other.
+Procedural programs are groups of reusable code units (procedures), which define input and output parameters.
+Procedures invoke each other.

-The problem with procedural programming is that code reusability is hard and limited – only procedures can be reused and it is hard to make them generic and flexible.
-There is no easy way to work with abstract data structures with different implementations.
+The problem with procedural programming is that code reusability is difficult and limited – only procedures can be reused and it is difficult to make them generic and flexible.
+There is no easy way to work with abstract data structures for different implementations.

 The object-oriented approach relies on the paradigm that each and every program works with data that describes entities (objects or events) from real life.
 For example: accounting software systems work with invoices, items, warehouses, availabilities, sale orders, etc.